PMET-public/module-data-install/README.md

 - `bin/magento gxd:datainstall MySpace_MyData --files=customers.csv,pages.csv`
 Mostly used for testing.
 You can pass a comma delimited list specific files you want loaded rather than loading everything

 - `bin/magento gxd:datainstall MySpace_MyData -r` Each data pack is logged and will only install once.
 The `-r` option allows you to reinstall an existing data pack.
 If you are going to reinstall, it is a good idea to clear the cache first.
-Some configurations are retained in cache, and you may see errors around stores not being found or gxd namespace errors if you reinstall.
+Some configurations are retained in cache, and you may see errors around stores not being found or gxd namespace errors if you reinstall without clearing the cache.

 - If you need to install multiple data packs at the same time, you can chain commands together:`bin/magento gxd:datainstall MySpace_MyData;bin/magento gxd:datainstall MySpace_MyData2;bin/magento gxd:datainstall MySpace_MyData3`